-Collectively, coordinators reported spending a total of 2,426 hours per week on Clean Cities coalition tasks, which is equivalent to more than 121,000 total hours during the year.
-This translates into 61 fulltime, experienced technical professionals working to increase the use of domestic alternative fuels and reduce wasted energy.
-For an individual coalition, the average amount of time spent coordinating Clean Cities coalition business per week was 30 hours.
-The average increased from 29 hours in 2017, while the median remained at 30 hours.
+Collectively, coordinators reported spending a total of 2,723 hours per week on Clean Cities coalition tasks, which is equivalent to more than 136,000 total hours during the year.3 This translates into 68 fulltime, experienced technical professionals working to increase the use of domestic alternative fuels and reduce wasted energy.
+For an individual coalition, the average amount of time spent coordinating Clean Cities coalition business per week was 34 hours.
+The average increased from 30 hours in 2018, while the median remained at 30 hours.
 The reporting tool also gathered information on coordinator experience.
+Coordinators have been on the job for an average of eight years.
+Forty-eight percent of coordinators have held their position for five years or less.
+Thirty-six percent, or 29 coordinators, have 10 years or more of experience.